kiskadee-studio/kiskadee/packages/schema/rules.md

   accessibility cues where they are most needed.
 - The first element/layer of a component will serve as the component’s reference for interaction
   states triggered through the parent element, such as hover, disabled, etc.
+- Only block elements can have shadows.
+Unlike the "palettes" structure that supports referencing a parent element to trigger state changes, shadows must be placed on the parent element itself, such as a card or button.
+If scenarios arise that require this rule to change, it can be reviewed, but until then this remains as a rule.